Welcome to Rockwood!

 We care about our students.
 We recognize that relationships matter.
 Our core values drive our work as we connect with students so they can learn, grow and reach their highest potential.
 Rockwood Student Services provides social-emotional support for all students.

-Our caring, trained school counselors, social workers and social-emotional behavior specialists help provide a multi-tiered system of support for our schools.
-Students in need can also access on-demand behavioral and mental health teletherapy outside of a school setting through our partnership with Hazel Health.
+Our caring, trained school counselors, social workers and behavior specialists help provide a multi-tiered system of support for our schools.

 Social-Emotional Learning